-Highlights: This rewards card pays 3% cash back on purchases made in your choice of category, whether it’s gas, online shopping, dining, travel, drug stores or home improvement and furnishings.
+Highlights: This rewards card pays 3% cash back on purchases made in your choice of category, whether it’s gas, online shopping, dining, travel, drugstores or home improvement and furnishings.
 You also get 2% cash back on grocery purchases and at wholesale clubs.
 And you get 1% cash back on everything else.
-With no annual fee and a promotional APR of 0%, this card allows the user to rack up points without penalty on the category of their choosing, as long as payments are made on time.
+With no annual fee and a promotional annual percentage rate of 0%, this card allows the user to rack up points without penalty on the category of their choice, as long as payments are made on time.

 Penalty APR: Up to 29.99%